 HOW MUCH WEIGHT CAN YOU HANDLE?

-After fishing for a few hours, you’ll start to feel fatigue — even more so if your fishing rod is heavier than what you’re capable of handling.
+After fishing for a few hours, you’ll start to feel fatigued — even more so if your fishing rod is heavier than what you’re capable of handling.
 Beginners do well with a fibreglass rod.
 It requires little maintenance and isn’t too heavy.
 Most anglers, however, choose graphite rods as they’re lightweight but durable.
 They’re not likely to break even if you encounter large fish.
 Those with more experience might prefer composite rods.
 They’re made of graphite and fibreglass, so they’re much more flexible and durable.
-For beginners, a general purpose rod has a rating of about 2-5kg.
+For beginners, a general-purpose spin rod has a rating of about 2-5kg.

 HOW MUCH POWER AND ACTION DO YOU WANT?

 When determining how much power and action you want your rod to have, you have to think about the weight of your line and lure as well as the weight of your target fish.
 Power refers to the stiffness of the rod.
 A light rod bends easily and is best used for small fish.
 A strong and stiff rod, on the other hand, is better for large fish.

 Action refers to the flexibility of the rod.
 Slow action will have the rod bend all the way into the handle, which is best for small fish.
 Moderate action means that the rod will bend somewhere in the middle.
 Lastly, a fast-action rod will bend towards the end or tip.
 This rod is more sensitive and is better for light baits and aggressive fish.